 Types of Sibling Relationships

-Twelve percent of American children live in blended families with a stepsibling or half sibling.
-While these are two types of siblings, you may be wondering "What are the different kinds of sibling relationships?"
+Many American children live in blended families with a stepsibling or half-sibling.
+The family makeup is so common that a staggering 1,300 blended families are created each day.
+While these are two types of siblings, you may be wondering, "What are the different kinds of sibling relationships?"

 What Are Stepsisters and Stepbrothers?